For the complete documentation index, see llms.txt.

 A fundamental concept in Adam Smith's theory, suggesting that individuals act in their own interest, benefiting society as a whole.

-Self-interest is the idea that individuals make economic decisions based on their personal benefits.
-Smith argued that when people pursue their own interests, they inadvertently contribute to the greater good.
+Self-interest is the fundamental concept in Adam Smith's economic theory: individuals make economic decisions based on their own personal benefit.
+Smith's Wealth of Nations (1776) famously argued that when people pursue their own interests in competitive markets, they inadvertently contribute to the greater good — not from intent, but from the structure of market exchange.

 Economic Implications